$\mathrm{GL}(n,\mathbb{Z}_p)$-invariant Gaussian measures on the space of $p$-adic polynomials: Introduction

 This article is organized as follows.
-In \cref{sec:probability}, we explain the probabilistic motivation behind this work.
-We collect some background and preliminary results in \cref{sec:Background}, and prove our main results in \cref{sec:proofs}.
-Finally, we discuss some open questions and final remarks in \cref{sec:concluding_remarks}.
+In Section \ref{sec:probability}, we explain the probabilistic motivation behind this work.
+We collect some background and preliminary results in Section \ref{sec:Background}, and prove our main results in Section \ref{sec:proofs}.
+In Section \ref{sec:slices} we give a way to compute apartment slices of $\Fix(\rho_{n,\lambda})$.
+In Section \ref{sec:expected} we discuss $p$-adic analogues of the work of Edelman, Kostlan, Shub and Smale on system of random equations (this section serves as a motivation for the results).
+Finally, we discuss some open questions and final remarks in Section \ref{sec:concluding_remarks}.